Type your paragraph here.

 Accordingly, it is very important to take repeated blood pressure readings (in different body positions) and have a tilt table test performed and interpreted by a physician familiar with dysautonomia.
 In this regard, the leading cause of blood pressure control problems, after essential hypertension, is dysautonomia caused orthostatic hypotension.
 Orthostatic hypotension can manifest itself in a variety of symptoms, including fatigue, headaches, pooling of blood in the legs, and gray outs.

-Wall Street Journal Continues to Provide Inaccurate Disease Information
+Wall Street Journal Provides Inaccurate Disease Information

 Congress Supports Increased Autism Funding and Should Do the Same for Non-Familial Dysautonomia